Do you want to make extra money? Being a delivery driver is one of the most effective and flexible gig economy jobs around.

 - Have a minimum of three years of driving experience if you’re under 23

-While requirements are stricter for young drivers, Uber Eats lets you deliver via bike at 18 and scooter at 19.
+While requirements are stricter for young drivers, Uber Eats lets you deliver via bike at 18 and scooter at 19 in some cities.

-If you already drive for Uber, the bright side is that you can automatically accept food delivery jobs through the Eats platform.
+If you already drive with Uber, the bright side is that you can automatically accept food delivery requests through the Uber Eats platform.

 Winner: DoorDash has fewer restrictions for young drivers and no vehicle requirements.